EbiScott/EbiScott/README.md

-                                      Hi There, 👋 I'm Eworitse Ebinum Egbejule I'm studying Information and communication engineering who loves working with new technology
+                                      Hi There, 👋 I'm Eworitse Ebinum Egbejule I'm studying Information and communication engineering and I love working with new technology

 -- 🔨 I'm currently working on building projects for my portfolio

 -- 🔭 I'm currently learning Back-end development with Meta on Coursera

+-- 😜 I build Guizero projects for fun

 -- 🌱 I'm looking to learn more about building robots with python